The Type 1 Diabetes Diagnosis

 Just as the elevator doors were closing, someone pushed the button and another patient entered.
 This time a boy on a stretcher entered with his mother and his personal nurse.
 He was connected to a very large medical device.

-Diabetics Can Live A Full, Normal Life
+People With Diabetes Can Live A Full, Normal Life

 I was numb for days because I was so upset that my child had Type 1 Diabetes.
-As difficult as this disease can be, the harsh reality of this was realizing that we had won the lottery.
+As difficult as this condition can be, the harsh reality of this was realizing that we had won the lottery.

 This did not make me jump for joy by any means, but my heart ached for those parents and others.
 I was still coming to terms with my own situation, but I was in awe at how they were handling everything under such difficult circumstances.
 I continued to observe this throughout our visit as well as the randomness of the diseases.